 The future loss distributions are then aggregated, and the future SCRs are calculated as the 99.5th percentile of the total loss distribution for each future time.
-These future SCRs are discounted with the appropriate GBP yield curve as prescribed by EIOPA.
-The sum of the discounted SCRs is multiplied by the Cost of Capital of 6% as prescribed by EIOPA to obtain an initial Risk Margin.
+These future SCRs are discounted with the appropriate GBP yield curve, published by the Bank of England.
+The sum of the discounted SCRs is multiplied by the Cost of Capital of 4% as prescribed by the PRA to obtain an initial Risk Margin.
 The initial Risk Margin is then adjusted to account for any differences between the actual Technical Provisions on the Economic Balance Sheet and the modelled Technical Provisions in the Internal Model to obtain the final Risk Margin for the Company.